microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-how-to-write-interactive-message-app.md

 ## Step 7: Receive and decrypt change notifications

-Whenever there is a change to the subscribed resource, a [change notification](/graph/api/resources/changenotificationcollection) is sent to the `notificationUrl` (provided in the subscription creation above).
+Whenever there is a change to the subscribed resource, a [change notification](/graph/api/resources/changenotificationcollection) is sent to the `notificationUrl` (provided in the subscription creation in [Step 6](#step-6-subscribe-to-change-notifications) above).
 For security reasons, the content is encrypted.
 You can decrypt the content by following the steps on [Set up change notifications that include resource data](/graph/webhooks-with-resource-data#decrypting-resource-data-from-change-notifications).

-Make sure that you have specified the `resource` property when creating the subscription (in [Step 6](#step-6-subscribe-to-change-notifications)).
-Otherwise, the encrypted content would not be returned.
-See [Set up change notifications that include resource data](/graph/webhooks-with-resource-data#decrypting-resource-data-from-change-notifications) for details.
+As mentioned earlier, when creating the subscription (in [Step 6](#step-6-subscribe-to-change-notifications)), make sure that `includeResourceData` property is set to be `true`, and that you have specified the `encryptionCertificate` and `encryptionCertificateId` properties.
+Otherwise, the encrypted content (in [Step 7](#step-7-receive-and-decrypt-change-notifications)) would not be returned in the change notifications.
+See [Set up change notifications that include resource data](/graph/webhooks#notification-endpoint-validation) for details.

 ### Request (sent by Microsoft Graph)